aetiko/ModuleBuilds/FreeCodeCamp/ReadMe.md

 In this course, I learnt the most common HTML tags by building your own cat photo app.</p>

-- <a href="/ModuleBuilds/FreeCodeCamp/CafeMenu/index.html">Cafe menu (HTML)</a>
+- <a href="../FreeCodeCamp/CafeMenu/index.html">Cafe menu (HTML)</a>

+- <a href="../FreeCodeCamp/CafeMenu/styles.css">(CSS)</a>
+<p align="center">
+  <img src="./images/assets/2.png" width="350" title="hover text">
+</p>
 <p>CSS tells the browser how to display your webpage.
 You can use CSS to set the color, font, size, and other aspects of HTML elements.

 In this course, I learnt CSS by designing a menu page for a cafe webpage.</p>
-- <a href="/ModuleBuilds/FreeCodeCamp/CafeMenu/styles.css">(CSS)</a>
-<p align="center">
-  <img src="./images/assets/2.png" width="350" title="hover text">
-</p>
-- <a href="/Projects/ModuleBuilds/FreeCodeCamp/ColorMakers/styles.css">Colored Markers </a>
+- <a href="../FreeCodeCamp/ColorMakers/styles.css">Colored Markers </a>
 <p align="center">
   <img src="./images/assets/3.0.png" width="350" title="hover text">
 </p>